semanticClimate/IPCC-Queries/src/statements.md

-# Statement Annotations
+# Facts Annotations

-Statements are annotated with their confidence level, but more interesting is their annotation with other topics.
+Facts are annotated with their confidence level, but more interesting is their annotation with other topics.
 This section shows how statements can be annotated.

 ## Regional annotation

-Statements can be annotated with the region they are about.
-We can the list all such regions and the number of statements about that region:
+Facts can be annotated with the region they are about.
+We can the list all such regions and the number of facts about that region:

 <sparql>regions</sparql>